jasons-archived/Raylib-ECS-Prototype/readme.md

 NotNot is a grand experiment in open source: Is there room for another open source ECS Framework?
 Can it be made sustainable?
 Your financial support will help make this a reality.
 Sponsor NotNot through [Jason (Novaleaf)](https://github.com/sponsors/jasonswearingen?frequency=recurring).

 # ChangeLog Summary
-A short summary of work done each day
+A short summary of work done every few days
+- 2021.10.28
+  - rendering thread and renderpacket workflow+foundations coded and bugs ironed out.
+  - wip: add async/task synchronization
 - 2021.10.23
   - added basic scafolding for a reference renderer based on Raylib
 - 2021.10.22